DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **Game Flow Control**: Managed game flow with options to restart the game or handle game-over scenarios, providing an engaging experience with clear instructions and error handling.

   This project allowed me to apply web development and design skills in a practical context, creating an enjoyable and visually appealing game experience.

+* Day 150: 🧠 Brain Tumor Dataset 🧠 Analysis [Kaggle](https://www.kaggle.com/datasets/odins0n/brain-tumor-dataset)

+  * Today, I worked with the Brain Tumor dataset from Kaggle, focusing on exploring various aspects of the data and performing detailed analyses.
+Here's a summary of what I accomplished:
+    - **Data Loading**: Loaded the dataset using Pandas, and explored the initial structure of the data.
+    - **Data Cleaning**:
+      - Renamed columns for consistency and easier access.
+      - Checked for and handled missing data, ensuring the dataset was ready for analysis.
+    - **Exploratory Data Analysis (EDA)**:
+      - **Categorical Features**:
+        - Created count plots for features like Tumor Type, Location, and Gender to visualize their distributions.
+        - Analyzed the correlation between Tumor Location and Grade using a heatmap.
+      - **Numerical Features**:
+        - Generated correlation heatmaps to understand relationships between numeric features like Age and Tumor Size.
+        - Visualized the distribution of Tumor Grade by Age and Gender, and Tumor Size by Type and Grade.
+      - **Outlier Detection**:
+        - Used boxplots to detect outliers in Age and Tumor Size, identifying specific data points for further investigation.
+    - **Principal Component Analysis (PCA)**:
+      - Applied PCA to reduce dimensionality, focusing on numeric features like Age and Size.
+      - Visualized the resulting principal components to explore potential clustering by Tumor Type.
+    - **Feature Engineering**:
+      - Grouped Age into categories to simplify analysis.
+      - Created a binary feature indicating whether a tumor was in a critical location.
+    - **Automated Report**:
+      - Developed functions to generate a statistical summary, distribution graphs, and correlation analysis for both numerical and categorical variables.
+      - Automated the generation of visual and textual insights from the dataset.

+  * This work provided valuable insights into the distribution and relationships within the dataset, which could be crucial for understanding and predicting outcomes related to brain tumors.
+The automated report functions developed can also be reused for similar datasets in future projects.